These are the most expensive houseplants in the world

 Old Pine Bonsai Tree

 Bonsai trees belonging to the old pine family are rare and expensive because of their age, with some of them being over 200 years old.
 They need special care and frequent repotting to manage their roots.
 The popular Japanese White Pine, which survived the Hiroshima attack, took over 400 years and six generations of care to survive and was later donated to the National Bonsai and Penjing Museum in Washington.
-As per reports, an 800-year-old Bonsai was priced at USD 1.3 million (RM 5,722,600), which was sold at the International Bonsai Convention in Takamatsu, Japan.
+As per reports, an 800-year-old Bonsai was priced at US$1.3 million, which was sold at the International Bonsai Convention in Takamatsu, Japan.

 Philodendron Spiritus-Sancti